 “The most important thing is to achieve optimal posture,” Tingan says.
 “If you have better posture, you have more energy and are more productive.”

 There are a few things you should look for when choosing a good chair for your office, says Allison Sevillano, owner of the local consulting outfit Select Ergonomics.
 For starters, it should offer good lumbar support, have an adjustable back rest, and arm rests that adjust both up and down and in and out.

 It should also fit you well, meaning that the seat depth should be one to two inches shorter than the distance between the back of your knee and where your backside hits the back of a chair.
 Her favorite?
 The Steelcase Amia, which goes for upwards of $600 online.
 But you don’t have to break the bank for proper seating,

 A cheaper option: You may be able to modify what you already have.
-Dani Walsh of Epic Chiropractic in Northern Liberties recommends stuffing a firm pillow or rolled up towel in the small of your back for extra support in your existing office chair, or using an extra cushion on the seat to raise you up if you are sitting too low.
+Chiropractor Dani Walsh recommends stuffing a firm pillow or rolled up towel in the small of your back for extra support in your existing office chair, or using an extra cushion on the seat to raise you up if you are sitting too low.
 And if your feet can’t sit flat on the ground while sitting, try using a foot stool, a stack of books, or even plastic containers to even out your footing.

 Or you could ditch the office chair altogether, and go with an exercise ball, which cost around $20, as Don Rocklage of Philadelphia Chiropractic in Old City suggests.
 They can help you maintain good posture and prevent slouching.
 Or, consider an exercise ball chair, which allows you to slip your exercise ball into a more traditional office chair structure that provides some extra back support.